Andreevsky/docs/boolberry/test4.md

 ### Inputs:
 address — string; funds transfer destination.
-Integrated addresses are allowed if payment_id_hex is empty or unspecified. amount — unsigned integer; upper boundary for output amount.
-Outputs with less amount than specified value are considered as candidates to be included into the transaction. fee — unsigned integer; transaction fee. payment_id_hex — string (optional); payment identifier of the transaction. mixin — unsigned integer (optional); number of fake outputs to be mixed in with real ones for better untraceability.
+Integrated addresses are allowed if payment_id_hex is empty or unspecified.

+amount — unsigned integer; upper boundary for output amount.
+Outputs with less amount than specified value are considered as candidates to be included into the transaction.

+fee — unsigned integer; transaction fee.

+payment_id_hex — string (optional); payment identifier of the transaction.

+mixin — unsigned integer (optional); number of fake outputs to be mixed in with real ones for better untraceability.
 Default is zero. unlock_time — unsigned integer (optional); timestamp or block height in the future when generated transaction becomes spendable.
 Default if zero (no lock time).

 ### Outputs:
-amount_swept — unsigned integer; sum of output amounts that were actually swept, i.e. transferred to the given address. amount_total — unsigned integer; total sum of all output amounts satisfying amount criteria that were present in the wallet prior to this operation. outs_swept — unsigned integer; number of outputs that were actually swept, i.e. transferred to the given address. outs_total — unsigned integer; total number of all outputs satisfying amount criteria that were present in the wallet prior to this operation.
+amount_swept — unsigned integer; sum of output amounts that were actually swept, i.e. transferred to the given address.

+amount_total — unsigned integer; total sum of all output amounts satisfying amount criteria that were present in the wallet prior to this operation.

+outs_swept — unsigned integer; number of outputs that were actually swept, i.e. transferred to the given address.

+outs_total — unsigned integer; total number of all outputs satisfying amount criteria that were present in the wallet prior to this operation.
 If outs_swept equals to outs_total it means that all such outputs were successfully swept.
-Otherwise a user may want to call this method again to take care of left outputs.. tx_hash — string; hash identifier of generated transaction.
+Otherwise a user may want to call this method again to take care of left outputs.

+tx_hash — string; hash identifier of generated transaction.

 ### Examples